shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 You'll realize that you've been protecting him.
 You took his behaviour as your flaws.
 You didn't want people you loved, the people who respected you to know the secrets behind these doors.

 You abandoned yourself rather than the apartment or the relationship.
 You stayed for everyone but you.
-And I know you feel embrassed and ashamed as you read that.
+And I know you feel embarassed and ashamed as you read that.
 And I get that, because I did the same thing.
 But that'll change because you make it change.

 But you are full person.
 And you deserve to live in places where you can be your whole goddamn self.
 So you'll leave.